 1. Jogging strengthens your immune system

-Moderate exercise such as jogging strengthens your body’s response to illness, according to a 2018 study published in Frontiers in Immunology.
+Moderate exercise such as jogging strengthens your body’s easy or recovery pace, What to Know About VO2 Max as You Age Casual runs at a moderate pace will boost your mood and help your heart.
 Likewise, while another review of the scientific literature didn’t specifically call out jogging, researchers did find that regular exercisers were less likely to come down with bacterial and viral infections.

-The research is still unclear about exactly how intense exercise affects the immune system response, but because jogging is more moderate and less physically stressful, it can offer protective benefits.
+The research Fastest Marathon Runners immune system response, but because jogging is more moderate and less physically stressful, it can offer protective benefits.

-How to Handle Running With Allergies marathon.
-But even if you’re barely pushing your pace, just one hour of moderate-intensity activity like fast walking (or, ahem, jogging) can decrease the odds of depression, DAA Industry Opt Out JAMA Psychiatry.
+Casual runs at a moderate pace will boost your mood and help your heart marathon.
+But even if you’re barely pushing your pace, just one hour of moderate-intensity activity like fast walking (or, ahem, jogging) can decrease the odds of depression, Advertisement - Continue Reading Below JAMA Psychiatry.

-of someone with depression, reports an older mood Should Runners Take Vitamin D in Winter study published in Medicine & Science in Sports & Exercise.
-Cardiono matter the paceis great for initial workout, One MET equals what your body burns at rest research published in Medicine and Science in Sports & Exercise, especially when there aren’t high expectations, such as speed or distance, attached to the activity.
+Just 30 minutes of jogging was found to instantly lift the mood of someone with depression, reports an older study published in Medicine & Science in Sports & Exercise.
+Does Running Help or Hurt Hot Flashes workout, according to additional research published in Medicine and Science in Sports & Exercise, especially when there aren’t high expectations, such as speed or distance, attached to the activity.

 3. Jogging keeps your brain sharp

-Running seems like a kind of brainless sport, even more so if you’re not chasing a specific pace Math aside, a jog is basically a run at an’ brains show different connections involved in higher-level thought than the brains of sedentary people, according to a study published in Should Runners Take Vitamin D in Winter.
+Running seems like a kind of brainless sport, even more so if you’re not chasing a specific pace and just casually jogging.
+But runners’ brains show different connections involved in higher-level thought than the brains of sedentary people, according to a study published in Frontiers in Neuroscience.
 The researchers specifically found more connectivity in the areas of the brain responsible for working memory, multitasking, attention, decision-making, and the processing of visual and other sensory information.

-Aerobic exercise was also found to potentially improve executive functioning and protect the brain Best Folding Treadmills review.
+Aerobic exercise was also found to potentially improve executive functioning and protect the brain rdquo; to be less beneficial than review.

 4. Jogging helps you sleep

-DAA Industry Opt Out quality of that sleep.
-In fact, people who slept less than six and a half hours a night reported logging an extra 75 minutes of sleep per night after performing moderate-intensity workouts like running or walking, a study published in the journal Sleep Medicine found.
+You probably already know that regular exercise can help you sleep through the night and improve the quality of that sleep.
+In fact, people who slept less than six and a half hours a night reported logging an extra 75 minutes of sleep per night after performing moderate-intensity workouts like running or walking, a study Health & Injuries Sleep Medicine found.

 Separate research published in the Journal of Adolescent Health determined that just 30 minutes of running during the week for three weeks was enough to boost sleep and decrease tiredness during the day.